dmahugh/github/README.md

 Once you've done that, gitdata will be available at the command line.
 Use the -h or --help option to get syntax help.

 ![gitdata help](images/gitdata-help.png)

-For more detailed usage instructions, see the gitdata project page: [http://dmahugh.github.io/gitdata/](http://dmahugh.github.io/gitdata/)

 # Contributing
 Gitinfo is a work in progress &mdash; pull requests, feature requests and issues welcome.